Heritage Teaching & Administrative Staff

 Cortney Marx- 4th-6th Grade Math

-Ashley Mason- High School Bible
+Ashley Mason- 9th grade girls Bible

 Ashley started her career in music in 1986 as a voice major at the North Carolina School of the Arts in Winston Salem North Carolina.
 She was nearly finished with her degree in voice performance when she transferred to Guilford College in Greensboro, North Carolina to receive her B.S. in Geology with a minor in field biology in 1992.
 Ashley then came to Montana to teach for the Glacier Institute and completed graduate work at The University of Montana – Missoula in Environmental Studies.
 A veteran naturalist and conservation educator, Ashley is a former Ranger Naturalist for Glacier National Park and educator for organizations, such as The Glacier Institute, Swan Ecosystem Center, and Flathead Audubon Society.
 In 2012 she was voted Audubon Educator of the year.
 Currently she teaches Geology courses at Flathead Valley Community College and is a Naturalist/Instructor with Road Scholar, The Glacier Institute, and the MSU Outdoor Campus Ministry Program.
 Ashley loves to take the miraculous drama of God’s Creation and turn it into a story that will captivate her students.
 She has homeschooled her two daughters for the past 12 years.

-Jessica Milligan- Preschool Assistant
+Jessica Milligan- Preschool & Nursery Assistant

 Lisa Ochenrider- Latin